quantumlib/Cirq/docs/tutorial.md

 Conceptually: a `Circuit` is a collection of ``Moments``.
 A `Moment` is a collection of ``Operations`` that all act during the same abstract time slice.
-An `Operation` is a some effect that operates on a specific subset of ``Qubits``.
+An `Operation` is a an effect that operates on a specific subset of ``Qubits``.
 The most common type of `Operation` is a `Gate` applied to several qubits (a `GateOperation`).
 The following diagram should help illustrate these concepts.